 - Prevention.
 Solid anti-spam and spam filtering software will keep most of these emails from ever hitting your inbox.
 A well-configured firewall can block spam from ever hitting your network.
-A filtering product like our own Email Care sends suspicious messages to a quarantine.
+A filtering product sends suspicious messages to a quarantine.
+(Microsoft 365 has spam filtering built right in.)
 Users can quickly skim the subject lines for anything that seems legitimate.
 (From our own and our clients’ experience, we can tell you that 80%-90% of the email in this quarantine is either a scam or spam and safely ignored.)

 - Be skeptical.
 Are you expecting an Amazon package?
 Do you even bank with Chase?
 Even if the email links claim to be from accounts you actually have, a little caution is in order.
 Best to open a fresh web browser page and log into your account from there.
 Clicking the link in the email and logging in there can hand over your credentials to the scammers.

 - Policies.
 Yes, policies.
 Decision-makers need to set policies in place for handling items like personal information, financial wire transfers, or gift card purchases.
 A single email request should not be enough; requests should be double-verified with a phone call or face-to-face conversation.
 Set up these policies even if these processes are things your company does regularly!